 Fifth thing to understand is: a font contains list of glyphs representing characters.

 Currently, a font will never have all the possible glyphs of Unicode characters.
 Having a font library will enable us to load glyphs from a font, and look up whether the font contains the glyphs that we need to display the character.
 Some fonts also contain predefined shapes for character combinations.
 Usually, the font library will not be able to tell us that a glyph represents a combination of other glyphs.

 Sixth thing to understand is: you need font shaping library to draw Unicode strings nicely.

-Font shaper such as harfbuzz will try to parse a string into syllable, and will try to find the best representation of the syllable, either by looking up the correct glyphs that already combines several characters or by joining several glyphs in correct position.
+Font shaper such as harfbuzz will try to parse a string into a syllable, and will try to find the best representation of the syllable, either by looking up the correct glyphs that already combines several characters or by joining several glyphs in the correct position.

 Editing Unicode text is more difficult, and I still don’t understand well enough about it (my program doesn’t need that for now).

 PS: the Malayalam version of Symbian bible is not released yet.
 I was just happy that I can display the characters correctly (as the reference PDF), so I want to write this.